LachlanHouston/bachelor_project/README.md

 `make create_environment` will create a new conda environment with the necessary dependencies (from the `requirements.txt` file).
 Remember to activate the environment before running the code.

+## Data

+The data used in this project is the VCTKD dataset, which can be downloaded from [here](https://datashare.ed.ac.uk/handle/10283/2791).
+The data should be placed in the `data` directory in the `clean_raw` and `noisy_raw` folders, while test data should be placed in `test_clean_raw` and `test_noisy_raw`.
+Other audio datasets should be placed in another folder in the `data` directory.
+The data should be in the form of `.wav` files.

 ## Training the model

 The training script can be either run from an IDE or by using the `make train` command.
 The training script will train the model using the configuration specified in the `gan/config/config.yaml` file.
 The training script will save the model checkpoints in the `models` directory.